 After retiring from the University of Washington, I spent several months during the 2006-2007 winter in Riyadh, Saudi Arabia doing cloud research in a Learjet in conjunction with the National Center for Atmospheric Research, and the Saudi Meteorological Service, known as Presidency of Meteorology and Environment (PME).
 That was actually quite fun, and I enjoyed meeting the Saudi meteorologists.

 In 2006, the late Professor Peter V. Hobbs and I were awarded a science prize by the United Nation’s World Meteorological Organization for our work in weather modification over the prior 30 years.
 I am especially proud of this recognition, because with only two exceptions, the many publications that I/we authored in the literature and was honored for were done on my own time, not on grant monies.

-I am here with my wife, Judy, and our two large retriever mix dogs, and a horse, Jake, that was left by the previous owners of the modest place we bought here.
+I am here with my wife, Judy, and our two dogs, Banjo and Molly.
 I have a great wife who no doubt suffered some but understood, during those years of “own time” work on reanalyzing cloud seeding experiments and also when I was going to the U of WA to forecast for KUOW-FM on weekends.
 With my real job at the U of WA, this volunteer work made it a seven day work week, and if the KUOW forecast was going bad, it was not a good weekend day!
+Thank you, Judy.